mholling/nswtopo/README.markdown

 These are orthographic aerial images for the specified map area, derived from Google Maps, Nokia Maps, and the NSW LPI department.
 Depending on your map location there may be up to four different aerial images available.

 These layers are very useful for confirming the accuracy of the topographic features.
 For example, you may be able to manually add firetrails, new dams, etc, which are missing from the NSW map layers, on the basis of what you can see in the aerial imagery.
 Since the images are correctly georeferenced, this is achieved simply by tracing out the extra information on the appropriate layer while viewing the aerial imagery underneath.

-(The other excellent use for these aerial imagery layers is to produce your own vegetation layer for a rogaine map.
+(Another excellent use for these aerial imagery layers is to produce your own vegetation layer for a rogaine map.
 This is described below in the "canvas" section.)

 * `aerial-lpi-ads40`: the best, most recent high resolution imagery available from the NSW LPI; available for many but not all areas of interest
 * `aerial-lpi-eastcoast`: medium resolution imagery for most of the 25k topographic coverage; quite old film imagery (from the 90s?)
 * `aerial-google`: generally good quality, recent aerial imagery from Google Maps; limited to 250 tiles per six hour period
 * `aerial-nokia`: reasonable quality aerial imagery from Nokia Maps; limited to 250 tiles per six hours; georeferencing is not always the best and usually requires some manual nudging for best alignment
 * `aerial-best`: A mosaic of NSW imagery of good quality

+Each of these images download at a default resolution, typically 2.0 metres per pixel.
+(This indicates that one pixel in the image represents two metres on the ground.)
+You can override the default by specifying a different resolution for the image:

+    include:
+    - aerial-lpi-ads40: 0.5

+Depending on the native resolution of the dataset, you may or may not obtain better imagery by specifying a better resolution. `aerial-lpi-ads40` has a native resolution of 0.5 m/px where it is available, and can yield very detailed imagery.
+However, for a map of reasonable size, the image produced at this resolution can be extremely large (easily 100+ megapixels)!

-(You can download all available aerial imagery simply by adding the shortcut `aerial` to your include list.)
+If you wish to just download all the aerial images at their default resolutions, simply specify the shortcut `aerial` in your your include list.

 ## Reference Topo Maps